Parse wavelengths from the .wvl file (tab-separated, \r line endings, col 1 = nm)

 \[\min_{W,\, H\, \geq\, 0} \;\frac{1}{2}\|X - WH\|_F^2\]

 Rows of \(H\) are learned spectral patterns.
-Columns of \(W\) tell us how much of each pattern appears in each pixel.
+Each row of \(W\) tells us how strongly one pixel uses those patterns, and each column of \(W\) becomes a spatial weight map when reshaped back into image form.
 Unlike PCA, NMF does not allow negative values, and unlike unmixing, it does not require the weights to sum to one.

 The main idea from Lee and Seung (1999) is simple: nonnegative parts can only add, not cancel each other out.
 That often makes the learned components easier to read.
 PCA can produce positive-negative contrast patterns.
 NMF tends to produce parts that look more like material pieces of the scene.